pysan3/Norg-Tutorial/norg_tutorial.md

 If you still have problems setting up `neorg`, `@d-r-a-b` explains more thoroughly in [Understanding Neorg dependencies](https://gist.github.com/d-r-a-b/3af7083a018be15e6c1d1d2c5317e9c7).
-I'd really recommend this as well 😄
+I'd really recommend this as well.

 ### `core.dirman`